prakashchhipa/prakashchhipa.github.io/_projects/astra.md

     <a href="https://huggingface.co/prakashchhipa/ASTrA_SSL" style="margin-right: 20px;">Download Pretrained Models</a>
 </p>

-**Adversarial training** plays a critical role in robust self-supervised learning (SSL).
-Conventional self-supervised adversarial training (Self-AT) methods rely on heuristic attacks, which are static and fail to adapt to varying distributions and models.
+**Adversarial Training (AT)** emerges as the most prominent defense against adversarial attacks in supervised learning.
+Inspired by progress in self-supervised learning in recent years, self-supervised adversarial training have positively attempted to leverage unlabelled data for achieving adversarial robustness (self-AT).
+However exisitng conventional self-supervised adversarial training (Self-AT) methods rely on heuristic attacks, which are static and fail to adapt to varying distributions and models.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">